ayushub/msts-code-challenge/README.md

 - [x] **Login**
     http://localhost:8080/login
-    A a user I should be able to log in to the system with my username / password credentials.
+    As a user I should be able to log in to the system with my username / password credentials.

-    If I'm idle for a certain time I should be logged out of the system automatically and redirected back to the login screen.
+    _AC1:_ If I'm idle for 15 minutes I should be logged out of the system automatically and redirected back to the login screen.

 - [x] **Transactions overview**
     http://localhost:8080/
     As a Purchaser I would like to see a list of my recent most recent transactions and their current dispute status.

-    As a Admin I would like see a list of all purchasers most recent transactions and their current dispute status.
+    As an Admin I would like see a list of all purchasers most recent transactions and their current dispute status.

-    I should be able to click on a link that takes me to the transaction dispute details.
+    _AC1:_ I should be able to click on a link that takes me to the transaction dispute details.

 - [x] **Transaction dispute details**
     http://localhost:8080/dispute/?transaction_id=T8920719059
     As a user I should be able to view details for a specific transaction along with its current dispute status and a log of historical dispute actions.

 - [ ] **Submit a dispute for a transaction**
     As a Purchaser I should be able to submit a dispute for one of my transactions (from the details view.)

     _AC1:_ Only negative transactions should be able to be disputed
-    _AC2:_ Only transactions that have fulfill either of the following criterias should be able to be disputed:
+    _AC2:_ Only transactions that have fulfill either of the following criteria should be able to be disputed:
     _-_ Has not previously been disputed.
-    _-_ Has the dispute status 'Rejected'.
+    _-_ Currently has the dispute status 'Rejected'.
     _AC3:_ A reason for the dispute must be provided when submitted, minimum 20 characters.

 - [ ] **Accept / Reject a transaction dispute**
-    As a Admin I should be able to accept or reject a transaction dispute (from the details view.)
+    As an Admin I should be able to accept or reject a transaction dispute (from the details view.)

     _AC1:_ Only transactions with the dispute status 'Submitted' should be able to be accepted or rejected.